Bolinas-Stinson Union School District: Student demographics

 There were no students identified as American Indian/Alaskan, Filipino, or Native Hawaiian or Pacific Islander.
 Bolinas-Stinson is a Title I school with a School-Wide Program.

 Bolinas Stinson School

 Bolinas Campus

 Bolinas School had an enrollment of 91 students in third through eighth grade in 2004–05.
 With 6.0 full-time-equivalent teachers, Bolinas had a student-teacher ratio of 15.1.
-The campus is located approximately one mile east of the town of Bolinas, California, in an area known as Gospel Flats.
+The campus is located approximately one mile northwest of the town of Bolinas, California, in an area known as Gospel Flats.
 Bolinas is neither a charter or magnet school.

 Stinson Beach Campus

 Stinson Beach School is located on State Route 1, one mile north of the town of Stinson Beach, California.
 In 2004–05, it had an enrollment of 31 students in kindergarten through second grade, with 3.0 full-time-equivalent teachers.